oschakoory/DeepMPTB/README.md

 ## DeepMPTB for prediction

 DeepMPTB needs
-- Taxnomomic profile table (see datas/ERR10897566_SSU_taxonomy_abundance.tsv as an example)
+- Taxonomic profile table (see datas/ERR10897566_SSU_taxonomy_abundance.tsv as an example)
 - Ethnicity of woman
 - Age of woman
 - Trimester of sample collection